Why is my water heater not cooling

 Frequently Asked Questions

-How do I know if my water heater thermostat is broken?
+How do I adjust the water heater thermostat?

 When should I call a professional HVAC technician?

-If you're not comfortable troubleshooting the issue yourself, or if the problem persists after trying some basic fixes, it's best to call in a professional HVAC technician to diagnose and repair the water heater.
+If adjusting the thermostat does not fix the problem, or if you notice any other issues like leaks, strange noises, or the water heater not turning on at all, it's best to call in a professional HVAC technician to diagnose and repair the issue.

 Connect with certified professionals in your area